dsalehipour/nest-weedmaps/README.md

 ## Weedmaps Scraper Module for Nest
 Scrapes every strain on Weedmaps and helps you organize by price and location.
-It currently looks for ounces exclusively.

 ## Requirements
 - MongoDB up and running